Assessing the Uncertainty and Robustness of the Laptop Refurbishing Software: Experiment Design

 To study the correlation between \map and \uqms{s} for RQ4, we use Spearman's rank correlation coefficient~\cite{spearman1961proof}, which provides the correlation coefficient ($\rho$) and the significance level ($p$).
-A $p$ less than 0.05 indicates a significant correlation between \map and \uqms{s}.
-Whereas correlation coefficient $\rho$ ranges from -1 to 1, revealing the direction and strength of the correlation.
+A $p$ less than 0.05 indicates a significant correlation between \map and \uqms{s}, whereas $\rho$ ranges from -1 to 1, revealing the direction and strength of the correlation.
 A positive $\rho$ indicates a positive correlation, meaning that one variable increases as the other increases, and vice versa.
 A $\rho$ of 0 shows no correlation.
 Considering that the Wilcoxon Signed-Rank test and Spearman's rank correlation coefficient are utilized multiple times to compare multiple paired groups, we address the issue of aggregated error probabilities resulting from multiple comparisons by applying the Holm–Bonferroni method~\cite{holm1979simple}.
 This multiple comparison correction technique adjusts the significance level from the overall and controls the family-wise error rate at an $\alpha$ level, e.g., 5\%.